Lightroom Q&A From The Indispensable Guide to Lightroom CC by Sean McCormack

 With that said, here’s some help!

 I’ve Installed Lightroom CC, but it Crashes Immediately When I Open it.
 Help!

 Open the Adobe Creative Cloud App.
 Click on the Cog icon in the top-right corner.
 Choose Preferences from the menu.
 In the General Tab, click Account Click Sign out of Creative Cloud Sign in again when prompted.
 This resets the account information and should cure your problem.
-There’s a knowledge base article on it here.

 How Do I Import from iPhoto or Aperture?